robsterlini/robsterlini-frontend/src/journal/2020/a-fresh-lick-of-paint.md

 There is no way to change from build pipeline to the drag and drop on Netlify for existing repositories, but that wasn’t an issue as the plan was always to get CI/CD working in the end.
 So, instead I faked it!

-{% figureInset
+{{ figure(
+  [{
-  "journal/a-new-start/netlify-vanilla.png",
+    "src": "journal/a-new-start/netlify-vanilla.png",
-  "419x428",
+    "alt": "A partial screenshot of my production settings in Netlify", "width": 419,
+    "height": 428
+  }],
-  "A partial screenshot of my production settings in Netlify", "Creating an automated deployment of static sites was a breeze!"
+  caption="Creating an automated deployment of static sites was a breeze!"
-%}
+) }}

 Here’s how it works: